mak-raiaan/Mammo-Light/README.md

 # Mammo-Light: A lightweight convolutional neural network for diagnosing breast cancer from mammography images

-📚 This repository contains the original implementation of ammo-Light for classifying breast cancer from mammography Images.
+📚 This repository contains the original implementation of mammo-Light for classifying breast cancer from mammography Images.